Benjamin Mendy signs for French club Lorient after sex trial acquittal

 Mendy, a record signing for a defender when he moved to Manchester City from French club Monaco in 2017, played 75 times for City.

-But his playing time was limited by injuries and a loss of form.
+But his time on the pitch was limited by injuries and a loss of form.

-The last of his 10 caps for France came in November 2019, after the defender won the World Cup with the national side in 2018 in Russia.
+The last of his 10 caps for France came in November 2019, after the defender won the World Cup with Les Bleus in 2018 in Russia.

 The trials meant that he missed Manchester City's treble last season of the English Premier League, FA Cup and Champions League.